TD-Dan/Sunwai/Sunwai full dictionary.baked.md

 Action::		**To cool down, to chill, to freeze; To become cold** Descriptor::	**Cold, Cool, Icy, Frozen**

 > Core root representing low temperature and its manifestations like ice and frost.
-Contrasts with concepts of heat (e.g., [[Talumia]]).
+Contrasts with concepts of heat (AI).

 ## Usage